sirkostya009/httx/README.md

 # HTTp eXtended

-HTTX is a thin and simple http multiplexer that is designed as a wrapper layer for `http.ServeMux` to simplify usage of middleware, error handling and response writing for a price of a small startup overhead.
+HTTX is a thin and simple http multiplexer that is designed as a wrapper layer for `http.ServeMux` to simplify usage of middleware, centralized error handling and response writing for a price of a small startup overhead.

 ## Usage